meddle0x53/tmangr/README.md

   curl -L https://get.rvm.io | bash
   rvm requirements
   ```
   1.2.
-Make sure you follow the instructions that are presented by you by the requirements command.
+Make sure you follow the instructions that are presented to you by the requirements command.
   1.3.
 Install Ruby
   ```
   rvm install ruby-2.0.0-p195